Dark Stars and Gravitational Waves: Topical Review: Dark and hybrid stars

 Because of lacking the atomic structure in the absence of dark electroweak sectors, the size of the dark nucleon will be five orders smaller than the one of the baryonic atom.
-Based on naive scaling, this implies that the dark stars could be at least five orders smaller than the baryonic stars if dark star formations follow the same mechanism of molecular dynamics as the baryonic ones.
-This means that the typical dark stars with about one solar mass will have compactness like the neutron stars.
-The dark stars formed in this way will have a similar internal structure to the neutron stars, except they are composed of dark neutrons.
+Based on naive scaling, this implies that the DS could be at least five orders smaller than the baryonic stars if DS formations follow the same mechanism of molecular dynamics as the baryonic ones.
+This means that the typical DS with about one solar mass will have compactness like the NS.
+The DS formed in this way will have a similar internal structure to the NS, except they are composed of dark neutrons.
 As the underlying formation mechanism is similar to the baryonic ones, we expect the formation rate to be comparable to or even faster than the baryonic ones due to the smaller overall size scale, thus, stronger van der Waals forces.
-Therefore, we will expect to have populated binary dark star merger events to be observed by LIGO/Virgo/KAGRA.
-Due to their compactness, thus, small tidal deformability, these kinds of dark stars will behave like mimickers of black holes and neutron stars.
-For future gravitational wave detectors with the high capability of multimessenger detection rate, we can tell these dark stars from the neutron stars by the observed multimessenger signals.
-On the other hand, these dark stars can also be adopted to explain the black hole mass gap events.
+Therefore, we will expect to have populated binary DS merger events to be observed by LIGO/Virgo/KAGRA.
+Due to their compactness, thus, small tidal deformability, these kinds of DS will behave like mimickers of BH and NS.
+For future GW detectors with the high capability of multimessenger detection rate, we can tell these DS from the NS by the observed multimessenger signals.
+On the other hand, these DS can also be adopted to explain the BH mass gap events.
 Detailed studies of the dark molecule formation and the subsequent cloud formation are needed for a full-scale understanding.